 The Simon's reagent field test is a two part test, a single drop of the first chemical is dripped onto the target substance and then the second chemical (baking soda water in this case) is dripped onto the substance and the color change occurs.
 Simon's Reagent should change to a dark blue if MDMA is present.

 EcstasyData tests ecstasy tablets and other street drugs through our DEA-licensed laboratory.
 Ecstasy tablets will be tested if you include $40 cash with the sample.
-Powdered ecstasy and other drugs require the full $150 lab fee or they will be discarded by the lab.Learn more
+Powdered ecstasy and other drugs require a $100 lab fee or they will be discarded by the lab.Learn more

 The work managing and publishing the test results is done by Erowid.org and DanceSafe provides funding and consulting support for the project.
 Please consider contributing to support the costs of testing and running this project!Donate now